Yesterday, two things happened:

 Here are Medina’s two steps for when your partner is looking at you with rage, disgust, or even just mild irritation.

 1. Describe the emotions you think you are seeing in your partner.
 Say you go to work and your partner has been home, alone, all day, with baby.
-You come home, and he or she immediately unleashes on you for being late.
+You come home, and they immediately unleash on you for being late.
 Instead of pointing out that it is only 5:36 and you promised to be home by 5:30, say something like, “You look exhausted.
 And furious.
 You are clearly about to blow a gasket.”

 2. Make a guess as to where those emotions are coming from.
 Continue: “You couldn’t have clocked more than three hours of sleep last night; you must be feeling unbelievably crappy because of that alone.
 And it doesn’t help that I got plenty of sleep, woke up, showered without interruption, and then jaunted off to the office, where I have engaging work, adults to talk to, and lunch in restaurants that don’t involve pureed peas which eventually land on my collar.
 I’m so sorry that I’m late, honey.
 I appreciate all you are doing right now.”